Seek Returns

 Where:

-The intuition: the first payment sits in the account for n1n - 1 periods and compounds to (1+r)n1(1 + r)^{n-1}.
-The second earns for n2n - 2 periods, and so on, with the last payment earning nothing because it is deposited at the very end.
+The intuition is straightforward for an ordinary annuity: the first payment compounds for n1n - 1 periods, the second for n2n - 2 periods, and the last payment for zero periods because it is made at the end of the final period.
 Summing that geometric series gives the closed form above.

 Calculating FVIFA in Excel